FherStk/AutoCheck/README.md

+[//]: # (WARNING: DO NOT EDIT README.md file because it's a copy of docs/index.md auto-generated during on build.)
 # AutomatedAssignmentValidator
 Multi purpose assignment validation for academic purposes only.
 Is has been created in order to automatically check the correctness of a set of students assignments, but manual supervision is still needed.